 Details are still hard to come by as of Monday afternoon -- the deadline for my column this week.
 But what our hardworking team has committed to is finding out all the information we can about the situation, then passing it on to you as soon as possible.

 That likely will come first in the form of online coverage, as our print version is put away earlier this week as mentioned above.
-We're hearing there could be significant community turnout at the school board meeting, which is scheduled for this Thursday.
+We were hearing there could be significant community turnout at the school board meeting, which was scheduled for yesterday after the paper went to press.

 As for me, next week I promise to use my column to give you my views on the situation and the impact it may have in the future.